ahmdmhd/s2dm/src/tools/README.md

 - Records timestamps for each change
 - Detects and logs new concepts and updated IDs
 - Maintains valid JSON-LD structure
+- Saves GraphQL type definitions to individual files for historical reference

 ### Example